Why abductions in Kenya pose a threat to national security – DW – 12/31/2024

 Echoes from the past

-India regards the release of the 14 protestors as a significant victory, as it demonstrates the fact that the courts can still be trusted to uphold the law.
+India regards the release of the 14 protesters as a significant victory, as it demonstrates the fact that the courts can still be trusted to uphold the law.

-He stressed that this could likely encourage further protests until the missing six are released.
+He said this could encourage further protests until the missing six are released.

-Musamali meanwhile, drawing on his experience in national security, explained that the mystery surrounding the current situation mirrors past practices, where security officials would be "handpicked” and given instructions directly from the government, bypassing the police command structures.
+Musamali, drawing on his experience in national security, said the mystery surrounding the current situation mirrors past practices, in which security officials would be "handpicked” and given instructions directly from the government, bypassing the police command structures.

 There is meanwhile growing concern among Kenyans that these abductions are not just a violation of political rights but also pose a serious security threat in the longterm in themselves.